 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Your hummingbird feeder gets air locked when temperature changes, direct sunlight, or design flaws create pressure issues that trap air bubbles and block nectar flow.
+Your hummingbird feeder gets air locked when air bubbles or pressure shifts disrupt the nectar flow.

 Table Of Contents